Student policies and documents

 If the University has reason to believe that you have not been attending, Registry will contact you to ascertain your intentions.
 If you do not reply within the specified time period, you will be deemed to have withdrawn.

-If you tell us you do intend to carry on with your studies, your School may require you to attend a Standards Review meeting to discuss your lack of attendance.
+If you tell us you do intend to carry on with your studies, your School may require you to attend a Support to Study meeting to discuss your lack of attendance.

 Applying for a change of institution